+Sprawling, naturally flowing dialogue: react in intense back-and-forth conversations.
 Every dialogue is ready for the choices you make, and can potentially branch off into a completely different conversation with game-changing significance.

 You’re NOT fully in control.
 You are the whisper in the back of the mind.
 Manipulate your crew-mates and your protagonist into doing your bidding… and deal with the mental toll with this innovative dialogue dynamic.

 Explore the mysterious island, unravel its secrets and lies.
 Shrouded in noxious, mind-altering mist, you must prepare for every journey inland, anticipating the challenges ahead.